-Many workers came from war-torn Europe immigration scheme.
+Many workers came from war-torn Europe through the Commonwealth Government's immigration scheme.
 It was a great social achievement and the birth of multiculturalism in Australia.

 For the first years of construction, hundreds of workers lived in tents.
 Many preferred this to overcrowded huts in the townships.